sirixdb/sirixdb.github.io/concepts.md

 : A `CASPage` is the main entry point to store and retrieve CAS- (content-and-structure) indexes.
 They are a hybrid consisting of path class definitions and typed content. `/book/published[xs:dateTime]` for instance indexes the path `/book/published` and the content as `xs:dateTime`.
 The indexes are as always stored in AVL-trees.

 RecordPage
-: `RecordPage's store the actual data.
+: `RecordPage`s store the actual data.
 Currently, SirixDB stores 512 records in a record page.
 Each record page has a pointer to the previous record page, which stores the offset of the previous version of this record page.
 This pointer is crucial for our versioning algorithms, which have to retrieve several record pages (or record page fragments) to reconstruct a record page in-memory.
 Furthermore, records, which exceed a predefined size, are stored in so-called `OverflowPage`s and referenced in a record page.

 OverflowPage
 : `OverflowPage`s are used to store records, which exceeds a predefined size in bytes.
 When a transaction reads a record, SirixDB reconstructs the record page in-memory.